-PDP Convention: Court orders parties to maintain status quo
+PDP convention: Court orders parties to maintain status quo

 By Ikechukwu Nnochiri

-ABUJA– The Federal High Court sitting in Abuja, on Thursday, ordered all the parties in the suit seeking to stop the planned convention of the Peoples Democratic Party, PDP, to maintain the status quo, pending then determination of the case.
+ABUJA—A Federal High Court, sitting in Abuja, yesterday, ordered all the parties in the suit seeking to stop the planned convention of the Peoples Democratic Party, PDP, to maintain the status quo, pending the determination of the case.

-Justice James Omotosho warned that none of the parties should take any step that could jeopardize or render the subject matter of the litigation before the Court, nugatory.
+Justice James Omotosho warned that none of the parties should take any step that could jeopardise or render the subject matter of the litigation before the court nugatory.

-He said the court would not hesitate to issue consequential orders should any of the parties resort to self help.

-Expressing the determination of the court to deliver its judgement before the end of the month, Justice Omotosho said he would not entertain delay tactics from any of the parties.
+Expressing the determination of the court to deliver its judgment before the end of the month, Justice Omotosho said he would not entertain delay tactics from any of the parties.

 “You and I, as lawyers and ministers in the temple of justice, know that once a suit is filed in respect of any matter and parties have been served with processes, it is the law that no party should take any step in respect of such suit.

-“The court must not be over- reached and where such is done, the court has power to issue consequential order, nullifying such act.
+“The court must not be over-reached and where such is done, the court has power to issue a consequential order, nullifying such act.
 We all know the law and please, let us respect the law.
 It is in our collective interest.

 “In the instant case, I can assure you that the court decision will be made between now and end of October.

 “On the day of the judgment, parties will be given copies of the judgment.
-I type my own judgments by myself, so there will be no issue of any delay”, the trial judge added.
+I type my own judgments myself, so there will be no issue of any delay,” the trial judge added.

 He, subsequently, slated Monday for definite hearing of the suit that was brought before the court by three aggrieved members of the party.